Foret-Noire/Foret-Noire/README.md

 <details>
 <summary>Random songs from my Playlist (dropdown menu)</summary>
 <br>
-<h6 align="center">Will add more when I feel like it (these are MOV files because audio is not supported.
-It's probably muted so unmute it before playing).</h6>
+<h6 align="center">Will add more when I feel like it.
+I replaced the MOV files with the actual MP4 since the MOV files doesn't stay up for too long in here, so I'm hoping MP4 would be better.
+I also removed the other songs I put in here before because the file size was too large.
+I'll come back to re-add them soon</h6>

 <sub>
 Song <a href="https://youtu.be/vcAd6zFbq5I?si=253R6JyXqcJLzLQe">from...</a>